tmtsoftware/csw-prototype/README.md

-TMT Common Software (CSW Prototype)
+TMT Common Software (Old CSW Prototype)
 =====================================

-Note: This is the CSW *prototype* software.
-The current version is being developed in the [csw-prod](https://github.com/tmtsoftware/csw) repository.
+Note: This is the old CSW *prototype* software.
+The new version can be found in the [csw](https://github.com/tmtsoftware/csw) repository.

 Common Software is the package of services and infrastructure software that integrates the TMT software systems.